Canaccord Genuity (:) Given Average Recommendation of “” by Analysts

-Shares of Canaccord Genuity (:) have been given a consensus rating of “N/A” by the zero ratings firms that are currently covering the firm, Marketbeat.com reports.
+Canaccord Genuity (:) has received an average recommendation of “N/A” from the zero ratings firms that are presently covering the stock, MarketBeat Ratings reports.

 Canaccord Genuity Company Profile